ludwig-ai/ludwig-docs/docs/getting_started/hyperopt.md

     ``` python
     from ludwig.hyperopt.run import hyperopt

-    results = hyperopt.train(config='rotten_tomatoes.yaml', dataset=df)
+    results = hyperopt(config='rotten_tomatoes.yaml', dataset=df)
     ```

 Every parameter within the config can be tuned using hyperopt.
-If you wish to tune other parameters as well, the full configuration specification can be found [here](docs/configuration/hyperparameter_optimization.md).
+You can refer to the full [hyperopt guide](https://ludwig-ai.github.io/ludwig-docs/0.4/configuration/hyperparameter_optimization/) if you wish to tune other parameters as well.